Policy review, verification, and coverage alignment for divorce and child support cases.

 https://joyostroms.com/life-insurance-divorce-florida-5888

-• Life insurance can be used to secure child support or alimony obligations.
-In some cases, one party or both may obtain coverage on the other to protect the financial obligation.
-These arrangements must follow a defined process and be structured correctly.
+• In some cases, one party or both may obtain coverage on the other to protect the financial obligation.

 Additional Information